strace - trace system calls and signals

 activity on file descriptors 3 and 5 use

-from the normal tracing of the write(2) system call which is
+normal tracing of the write(2) system call that is controlled by

 - -e quiet=set